SeismicSource/sourcespec/docs/theoretical_background.rst

   :math:`n=0.5` is the theoretical value for a surface wave in a homogeneous half-space.

-- Follwing Boatwright et al. (2002), eq.
+- Follwing :cite:t:`Boatwright2002`, eq.
 8:

   - body wave spreading (:math:`\mathcal{G}(r) = r`) for hypocentral distances below a cutoff distance :math:`r_0`;
   - frequency dependent spreading for hypocentral distances above the cutoff distance :math:`r_0`.

-More precisely, the expression derived from Boatwright et al. (2002) is:
+More precisely, the expression derived from :cite:t:`Boatwright2002` is:

 .. math::